 Parents are urged to obtain appropriate medical care following a school screening referral.
 If you do not have insurance or cannot afford care, your campus nurse may be able to assit you with referrals for free or affordable care.

-This screenings is required for students in Kindergarten, 1st, 3rd, 5th, and 7th grades, as well as all students new to Texas schools.
+This screenings is required for students who are 4 years old by September 1, students in Kindergarten, 1st, 3rd, 5th, and 7th grades, as well as all students new to Texas schools.